Introduction

 is useless if you don’t know how to navigate it.
 That’s where the git

-command comes in.
+log command comes in.

-We’ve already encountered the git log
+We’ve already encountered the git log command for displaying

 commits.
 But, we can alter this output by passing many different

-parameters to git log
+parameters to git log.

-The advanced features of git log
+The advanced features of git log can be split into two categories:

 formatting how each commit is displayed, and filtering which commits